radiorobert/401/final/notes.md

     - 01 just eating and drinking
 - 1102 Waiting associated with eating and drinking

+_TUCASEID is repeated for each person in the household, because only one is interviewed_
 ### Column Info
 |Column Name|Meaning|File
 |-----------|-------|----|